top of page

 • The authorities have indicated that, in future regulation, they will adopt a limitation of mooring time to 72 hours.
 This will not apply to yachts in routine operation, with crew on board, but rather to vessels left without supervision and presenting a risk of stranding.
 To enable this management of mooring times, the Maritime Prefecture has agreed to establish a list of yachts (24-45m) benefiting from an implicit renewal every 72 hours, for the whole season.

 Infringement Unlike the Spanish or Italian authorities, France elected to sanction the position of the vessel itself.
-This can lead to serious consequences as the maritime infraction can amount to 150,000€ and possible banishment from French waters, whereas the environmental infraction is ''only" a hundred euros.
+This can lead to serious consequences as yachts in breach of these regulations can be fined up to 150,000€ and receive a possible ban from French waters, whereas the environmental infraction is ''only" a hundred euros.
 In addition, several of the means to be used to establish potential offenses, such as human observation from aircraft, boats or land-based platforms can lead to arbitrary decisions.

-Read our latest news article on the infringement of these regulations during the summer season of 2021.
+Read our news article on the infringement of these regulations during the summer season of 2021.

 Anchorage maps